Skip to Content

 This screenshot shows the message returned if the connector specified by the connectorId was successfully validated (the key and secret are correct for the named connector):

-Connector Manifest
+Connector manifest

 As part of the Maven build, these attributes must be present as part of the MANIFEST.MF to indicate that it is a Harmony connector.
 Using the manifest from the Dropbox connector, with its activities—Fetch File, Put File, Process File, and Get File—and the values for endpointEntityId, functionEntityStartID, and functionEntityEndID as shown above, you could construct a manifest such as: